Faisal-Abdo/Savings_App_Django/README.md

 source venv/bin/activate

 ### 4. Install Dependencies
-Install the project dependencies from requirements.txt: pip install -r requirements.txt
+Install the project dependencies from requirements.txt: <br>
+pip install -r requirements.txt

 ### 5. Set Up the Database
-Run the following commands to set up the database: python manage.py makemigrations python manage.py migrate
+Run the following commands to set up the database:<br>
+python manage.py makemigrations <br>
+python manage.py migrate

 ### 6. Run the Development Server
-Start the Django development server: python manage.py runserver
+Start the Django development server: <br>
+python manage.py runserver

 Open your web browser and go to http://127.0.0.1:8000 to see the application running.